Easy Pinch Pot DIY – Clay for Beginners

 How to make Thumb Pots (written instructions).

-- Begin with a good blob of clay.
+- Begin with a good ball of clay.
 We like enough that fits nicely into a pair of cup hands.
 We like to knead the dough a little first to make sure it is smooth throughout and any air pockets squished out.

 - Form a ball.

-5. Once you have you basic shape sorted you can add things like heads, eyes, legs or arms.
-Remember to connect your pieces of clay by cross hatching the connecting surfaces and then also smoothing down the sides of the connecting pieces.
+Remember to connect your clay pieces by cross hatching the connecting surfaces and then also smoothing down the sides of the connecting pieces.
 If the clay breaks during drying it is very hard to fix.

 6. Let your creations dry fully.